ButchDean/interactive_computer_graphics/README.md

-# Interactive Computer Graphics
+# Interactive Computer Graphics (Linux Versions)
 ## by Edward Angel

+The code in this repo is the Linux version of the code.
 I have moved the build system from Make to CMake for various Linux distro compatibility, and have so far tested on Ubuntu/Pop_OS and RedHat/CentOS.

 **Building the Project**